jonez-x/mse-project-group1/README.md

 Then, to use the search engine, navigate to http://localhost:5173 in your web browser.

-Alernatively, you can use the script `start.sh` to start the frontend automatically:
+Alternatively, you can use the script `start.sh` to start the frontend and backend automatically:

 ```bash
 ./start.sh